AIKU-Official/aiku-24-1-korean_hate_speech_detoxification/README.md

 ### 1. Get Readty to train models

 #### 1.1 Dataset
-We demonstarted how to generate our custom dataset.It's okay to use your own prepared dataset.
+We demonstrated how to generate our custom dataset.It's okay to use your own prepared dataset.
 Please refer and follow the dataset preparation from [here](https://github.com/AIKU-Official/aiku-24-1-korean_hate_speech_detoxification/tree/main/data/README.md).

 ### 2. Training